 Pipsissewa can give urine a green color, but it is not dangerous.

 Due to the content of tannins, it can reduce the absorption of some medication in the intestine and therefore the herb should be taken a few hours before or after any medication.

 People with iron deficiency and generally poor nutrient absorption should avoid this herb.

-The effect of this herb on women how are pregnant and breast-feeding is not known so a trained herbalist or other professional health care provider should be contacted before using pipsissewa as a medicinal herb.
+The effect of this herb on women how are pregnant and breastfeeding is not known so a trained herbalist or other professional healthcare providers should be contacted before using pipsissewa as a medicinal herb.

 The plant can cause contact allergy and rash in some people.

 Other Resources on Pipsissewa

 Wood, Matthew: The Earthwise Herbal.
 A Complete Guide to New World Medicinal Plants.
 Berkeley, California, North Atlantic Books 2009